sdvdxl/influxdb.com/content/docs/v0.9/concepts/crosswalk.md

 SELECT * FROM foodships WHERE planet = 'Saturn'
 ```

-If you wanted to see data for the planet `Saturn` after 12:00:01 GMT on April 16, 2015, you'd enter:
+If you wanted to see data for the planet `Saturn` after 12:00:01 UTC on April 16, 2015, you'd enter:

 ```sql
 SELECT * FROM foodships WHERE planet = 'Saturn' AND time > '2015-04-16 12:00:01'
 ```

 As shown in the example above, InfluxQL allows you to specify the time range of your query in the `WHERE` clause.
-You can use date-time strings wrapped in single quotes that have the format `YYYY-MM-DD HH:MM:SS.mmm` ( `mmm` is milliseconds and is optional).
+You can use date-time strings wrapped in single quotes that have the format `YYYY-MM-DD HH:MM:SS.mmm` ( `mmm` is milliseconds and is optional, and you can also specify microseconds or nanoseconds).
 You can also use relative time with `now()` which refers to the server's current timestamp:

 ```sql
 SELECT * FROM foodships WHERE time > now() -1h